glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

     void* ptr = &&label;
 ```

-Other than that, I leave you with `qsort` transpilable with `switch`, and then it's post
+Other than that, I leave you with `qsort.sw`, which is fully transpilable with `switch`, and I leave you
-processed intermediate ANSI C file:
+with the post processed intermediate ANSI C file (`gcc -E qsort.c`).

 `qsort.sw`
 ```